deajan/tcpping/README.md

 # tcpping v2.x

+Warning: With version 2.4, some defaults have changed, ie: timeToWait is now 1 second instead of 3 repeatInterval is now automatically calculated to fit timeToWait These changes have been made to make interaction with Smokeping easier

 ## fork of elder tcpping v1.8 script running with newer traceroute binary

 This script is a fork of Richard Van den Berg's tcpping script, original version found [here](https://github.com/deajan/tcpping/tree/original-1.8), supporting newer traceroute binaries.